friendica/friendica-addons/irc/README.md

    the channels in this list will be linked so your users can easily join them.

 If you don't specify a list of popular channels, the following will be shown: friendica, chat, chatback, hottub, ircbar, dateroom, debian

+Users can set their own list of channels in the settings.